 ISO 8295 is a standardized test method used for determining static (μ_s ) and kinetic (μ_k ) coefficients of friction of plastic film and sheeting.
 Plastic film is a widely used material in the packaging industry.
-Within the packaging industry, one can separate the use of film into two categories: food packaging such as produce bags, carton liners, or meat seal wrap, and non-food packaging such as envelope liners or potting soil sacks.
-Outside of the packaging industry, plastic films are used for an assortment of products: trash bags, can liners, I.V. bags, construction liners, and barriers to name a few.
-The frictional properties of these films must be characterized and controlled to ensure the experience of the end consumer is acceptable.
+Within the packaging industry the use of film can be separated into two categories: food packaging such as produce bags, carton liners, or meat seal wrap, and non-food packaging such as envelope liners or potting soil sacks.
+Outside of the packaging industry, plastic films are used for an assortment of products: trash bags, can liners, I.V. bags, construction liners, and other barriers.
+Thin films are also an important component of electric vehicle batteries, which is an industry predicted to experience explosive growth over the course of the next decade.
+The frictional properties of these films must be characterized and controlled to ensure the safety and functionality of the end product.

 Instron’s 6800 series frames are capable of data capture up to 5 kHz to ensure that all fast-changing test events are captured.
 Too low of a data capture rate may lead to missed force peaks and troughs, resulting in an inaccurate average strength value.
 For ISO 8295 testing we recommend a 6800 series single column frame equipped with a low force (5 – 100 N) 2530 series load cell depending on the expected frictional forces.
 This test requires the use of Instron's 2810-005 Coefficient of Friction fixture, which is specifically designed to meet the requirements of ISO 8295 and ASTM D1895.

 Bluehill Universal Software